eshanis/mm-github-pages-starter/_posts/2020-07-17-HTML-Links-clickable-text-and-pictures.md

 ---
 ##

-To create a clickable taxt with an exyernal or internal link or to make an image clickable, use the
+To create a clickable text with an external or internal link or to make an image clickable, use the
 	<a> </a>